-Android Debug Bridge (adb) makes it easy to share your Oculus VR experiences with clients over the internet.
+Android Debug Bridge (ADB) makes it easy to share your Oculus VR experiences with clients over the internet.
 This screencasting tool comes in handy when you want to show clients in a video call (like Zoom or Teams) what you are looking at through your Oculus headset.
+Here’s a link to a site that was super helpful to me when crafting this tutorial: EZ360

 Turn on your Oculus Headset & connect it to your PC via USB.
 Confirm that you have enabled developer mode on your Oculus device via the Oculus mobile app & allowed USB debugging on your headset.

-Next, type ‘adb devices’ & press Enter.
+Next, open a terminal/command prompt and type ‘cd C:\adb\adb’ + enter.
+Then ‘adb devices’ + enter.
 You should see the device listed in the results.

 Locate & open your adb folder in your local directory.
 Double click on ‘Connect Wireless adb’ (with your headset still connected).